form8ion/dependabot-scaffolder/README.md

 # dependabot-scaffolder

-opinionated scaffolder for enabling dependabot on a project
+opinionated scaffolder for enabling [Dependabot](https://dependabot.com/) on a project

 <!-- status badges -->